The Ageas Bowl To Host England v Sri Lanka Vitality IT20 In 2021 – Ballot Open For Ticket Applications

 Having signed two-year deal at the end of the 2015 season, Wheal made key contributions with the ball in One-Day and Championship cricket for Hampshire during the 2016 summer, taking a career-best 6-51 in a crucial victory against Nottinghamshire as the team fought to stay in Division One.

-The right-armer's highlight of the 2016 season was undoubtedly clinching a last-ball El Clasicoast win at Hove in July, when Hampshire defeated local rivals Sussex Sharks by a single run as Wheal prevented the home side from hitting five off the final over.
+Brad's highlight of the 2016 season was undoubtedly clinching a last-ball El Clasicoast win at Hove in July, when Hampshire defeated local rivals Sussex Sharks by a single run as Wheal prevented the home side from hitting five off the final over.

 Wheal started 2017 off with Scotland in the United Arab Emirates taking part in the UAE Tri-Series and Desert Twenty20, gaining valuable international and overseas experience.
 The British summer saw Brad represent both Hampshire's First and Second XIs, notably reaching the Second XI Championship Final against Lancashire.

-Upon returning to England, he bounced into the 2018 County season with much promise as he was selected as a starting First XI seam bowler, predominantly for Hampshire's Specsavers County Championship side, whilst representing the County for one Royal London One-Day Cup fixture against Essex.
+Upon returning to England, Brad bounced into the 2018 County season with much promise as he was selected as a starting First XI seam bowler, predominantly for Hampshire's Specsavers County Championship side, whilst representing the County for one Royal London One-Day Cup fixture against Essex.

 More: